silverjuke/silverjuke/docs/user-guide.md

   control for the Kiosk Mode.
 In this case, you can customize the keys to use for the numpad control as described above.

+Some other options can be set in the `[main]` section of the globals.ini file:

+- `testdrive =` If set to 1, some tests are done at the start of Silverjuke, the result is shown in the console window.
+Needed for debugging purposes only, defaults to 0.

+Example:

+    [main]
+    testdrive = 1

 Copyright (c) Bjoern Petersen Software Design and Development and contributors